jposton2/cs326/README.md

 cs326
 =====

-Maze Game for the maze things
+Maze Game for the maze things, add more to readme later.